joelrivard/joelrivard.github.io/_posts/2017-03-23-StoryMaps.md

 ![Contents of Zoomify](/images/contents.png "Contents of Zoomify")

 9. Double click on the **Zoomify Free Converter.exe**.
 This should take you through the process of creating zoomify images from your gigapixel image.
 This is done in two steps.
-  1. Set the output directory of the files.
+  a.
+Set the output directory of the files.
 This will create hundreds of small files.
-  2. Open the high resolution image.
+  b.
+Open the high resolution image.
 Once you open it, the **zoomifying** of the images will begin.

 ![Zoomify Image Settings](/images/zoomify2.png "Zoomify Image Settings")